 Elementary and Secondary Education Act & Libraries

-The Improving Literacy and College and Career Readiness Through Effective School Library Program does several things that the ALA Washington Office has been pushing Congress for many years by defining school libraries as:
+The Improving Literacy and College and Career Readiness Through Effective School Library Program do several things that the ALA Washington Office has been pushing Congress for many years by defining school libraries as: